MSL 2020 season preview: Inconsistency, external factors expected to hamper Selangor FA's potential | Goal.com

 MSL 2020 season preview: Inconsistency, external factors expected to hamper Selangor's potential

 With the new 2020 Malaysia Super League on the horizon, Goal will be bringing to you the complete guide to all 12 teams in the competition.
 Going through the changes in the respective squads to see where they could finish come the end of the season.
-We start right at the top and it's the two-time league champions, Selangor.
+We continue with two-time league champions, Selangor.

 How they fared in 2019